 New housing development has led to the rapid growth of Swadlincote in recent years and an extra 350 homes per year are anticipated through to 2026.
 House building is on-going with sites under construction and further extensive sites allocated in the Local Plan.
 The town has a primary catchment area of 45,500 people and a secondary catchment of 21,000.

-Swadlincote is a centre for learning, leisure and governance with a busy bus station serving the nearby towns and City of Derby, together with National Express services.
+Swadlincote is a centre for learning, leisure and governance with a busy bus station serving the nearby towns and City of Derby.
 Much of the town centre is a Conservation Area with a celebrated history.
 Attractions include Swadlincote Snowsports Centre and the unique Sharpe’s Pottery Museum, which includes the Magic Attic local history archive.

 Past meets present in the central shopping area, with modern pedestrianised streets and heritage architecture dating predominantly from the first three decades of the 20th Century.
 There are more than 200 business premises in the core of the town centre.
 As with most modern town centres these include a mix of services – estate agents, banks, hairdressers – and retail businesses, both independent shops and high street names, plus a thriving street market.